 We also have developed ready-to-go programs that have been used across many communities.
-These ready-to-go programs identify common needs in communities and provide solutions that address these problems.
+These ready-to-go programs identify common needs in communities and provide solutions that address these.
 These programs are outlined below:

 Improving mental well-being